Your foot and ankle orthopaedic surgeon may recommend surgery if

 or screws and a plate.

-after surgery, the patient may have to elevate his or her foot above chest level to decrease swelling.
+after surgery, you may have to elevate your foot above chest level to decrease swelling.
 Swelling may last for several months after surgery.

 After a couple of weeks, the stitches are removed.
-In the following few weeks, the patient wears a boot to protect the foot.
-After another few weeks, the patient progresses to weight bearing and possibly physical therapy.
+In the following few weeks, you will wear a boot to protect the foot.
+After another few weeks, you can progress to weight bearing and possibly physical therapy.
 The boot may be removed several

 weeks after surgery.